zzzprojects/docs/learnentityframeworkcore.com/faq/inheritance/table-per-concrete/is-there-any-performance-issue-related-to-tpc-inheritance-in-ef-core.md

 There is no problem if you have only 2 or 3 tables, but if you implement a strategy with many concrete classes, you might end up with some performance issues when querying.

-That is one of the reasons why this is recommended to only have 2 or 3 concrete classes in the TPC strategy.
+That is one of the reasons why it is recommended to only have 2 or 3 concrete classes in the TPC strategy.